winter-telescope/mirar/docs/source/installation.rst

 Installation
 ============

+You can either install mirar on your machine (using the steps below) or you can alternatively follow the separate instructions for docker :doc:`docker`.

 Installing the package
 ----------------------

 You need to install the package itself.
 The code is built using python.

 We suggest creating a dedicated `conda <https://www.anaconda.com/products/distribution>`_ environment, but you could also use a virtual environment.

 Prerequisite: Creating a conda environment